2020PB/police-brutality/reports/Ohio.md

 * https://twitter.com/rachelscotton/status/1266840734906318848

-### Police injure numerous protestors with rubber bullets | May 30th
+### Police injure numerous protesters with rubber bullets | May 30th

-Twitter user who relays Cleveland police scanner says transmission went over radio stating a protestor's "eye was dislodged" by a rubber bullet.
+Twitter user who relays Cleveland police scanner says transmission went over radio stating a protester's "eye was dislodged" by a rubber bullet.
 Later reporting notes that an eyewitness say a man with his "eyeball dangling from his socket" and states that police waited several minutes to call EMS.

-Additional footage shows a street medic patching a wound in the back of a protestor.
+Additional footage shows a street medic patching a wound in the back of a protester.
 The description of this footage states that police were aiming at the crowd.

 tags: medic, rubber-bullet, shoot, protester